-The options open to landlords in England and Wales differ from those in Scotland and are addressed in our separate guide.
+The options open to landlords in England and Wales and those available in Northern Ireland differ from those in Scotland and are addressed in our separate guides.

 Parties to a lease can agree to an expedited means of enforcement of financial debts without the need for a court action – known as summary diligence.